The Endocannabinoid System (ECS)

 Scientific evidence shows this fascinating phenomenon.
 When you smoke cannabis, the amount of exogenous cannabinoids in the blood increases and your body will sense that too many CB1 receptors on the cell surface are being bound by the increased levels of cannabinoids.
 So, the body will self-balance itself and subsequently decrease the amount of CB1 receptors available (downregulate), effectively putting a ceiling on how much the body can be influenced by cannabis.

 In a similar way, when our body detects DNA damage which results in increased mutational errors (unprogrammed cell growth – usually a sign of cancer or an aggressive tumor), it makes more receptors available for binding, thus allowing more endogenous and exogenous cannabinoids like THC and CBD to bind to the receptors and exert a physiological action on the body and brain.
 This is where anti tumoral effects of cannabinoids come into play.
-A relatively large body of data accumulated during the last decade shows that the levels of receptors in the ECS system and the endogenous ligands (e.g. Anandamide and 2-AG) are increased (over-expressed) in several types of cancerous tumors like Glioblastoma (GBM), Meningioma, Pituitary Adenoma, prostate and colon carcinoma and sarcoma.
+A relatively large body of data accumulated during the last decade shows that the levels of receptors in the ECS system and the endogenous ligands (e.g. Anandamide and 2-AG) are increased (over-expressed) in several types of diseases like Epilepsy, PTSD, Multiple Sclerosis or Prkinson's.
 CB1 receptors were also found to be upregulated in Hodgkin lymphoma cells and in chemically induced cellular Hepatocarcinoma.